broberts23/automated-deployments/blog.md

 ![Alt text](image-13.png)

-## All dressed up and nowhere to go
+## Not without it's flaws

 During the process of writing this blog I tried three times to get the automated deployment to work:

 - The first time I used a Python app that I hadn't tested as a container,
 - The second time I used a Node app that I had used on AKS before and,
-- The third time I used a Go app that I had used with Docker.
+- The third time I used a Go app that I had used with Docker locally.

 Each time I ran into the same issue: the automated deployment process failed to generate a usable Dockerfile.
 So I had to troubleshoot the issue with Docker locally before I could move on.
-At this point you're probably wondering, "What's the point?" 🤔 Well... you're not alone.

-Automated deployments completes the following four tasks:
-    - Generates a Dockerfile
-    - Generates a GitHub Actions (yaml) pipeline
-    - Generates two Kubernetes manifest
-    - Authenticates with GitHub Actions, ACR and AKS

-Nothing "new" is being introduced here.
-I'd argue you could complete the same task with ChatGPT and a spare 30 minutes.

-Given that you can't just "conainerize anything" there's a pretty good chance you're going to have to write your own Dockerfile and troubleshoot.
-If you're writing your own Dockerfile, you're probably going to want to write your own GitHub Actions pipeline.
-If you're writing your own GitHub Actions pipeline, you're probably going to want to write your own Kubernetes manifest.
-If you're writing your own Kubernetes manifest, you're probably going to want to authenticate with GitHub Actions, ACR and AKS.
-If you're writing... you get the point.

-I havn't even addressed the issue of DevSecOps and the lack of any security scanning in the pipeline.

 ## Conclusion

-Automated Deployments feels like a solution looking for a problem.
-It's a great idea and the automation to generate the verious files and pull request integration works really well but it feels a bit... lost.
+Automated Deployments is a fantastic solution for abstracting away the complexities of Kubernetes.
+All you need is a basic understanding of Docker and you'll be have apps running on AKS in no time.
+I think it's a great idea and the automation to generate the verious files and pull request integration works really well but it feels a bit... incomplete.
 I'd love to see this feature get some love and attention from the product team.
 The wizard needs integration with an ingress controller to make it more then just a pod running on a cluster for a start.
-But at that point I can't help wonder if it's just easier to use Container Apps? 🤷
+I also can't help but wonder if this could be better utilised with Container Apps? 🤷

+As always, thanks for reading and happy coding! 🤘

 ## Clean up resources

-When no longer needed, you can use the following command to remove the resource group, AKS cluster, and all related resources.
+When you're ready to delete your resources, you can use the following command to remove the resource group, AKS cluster, and all related resources.

 ```bash
 az group delete --name myAKSDemo --yes --no-wait